NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/NPC Core/Zealot of Asmodeus.md

 Zealots ferret out plots against their religion and seek justice for their church's followers.
 This zealot serves Asmodeus, but others might serve Abadar, Calistria, Iomedae, Norgorber, Pharasma, Sarenrae, or Zon-Kuthon.
-They often ride a [[Monster Core/War Horse|War Horse]] wearing light barding.
+They often ride a [[3-Rules/Bestiaries/Monster Core/W/War Horse|War Horse]] wearing light barding.
 To depict a zealot's mount, add this horse to the encounter as an additional monster with its own actions, adjusting the encounter's XP budget accordingly.

 * * *